m1cr0man/blockstaliga/mod_choice_reasoning.md

 It's using an outdated COFHLib and I can't enable it safely.
 I will certainly be adding it if is updated.

+# Classic Combat

+Not added because it's not actually wholly effective at disabling the new combat.
+There is still the long swing animations.